Skip to main content

 Traeger Ironwood 885 Pellet Grill

 The Traeger Ironwood 885 offers all the features of the 650 with expanded cooking capacity at 885 square inches.
-This model delivers the most advanced temperature control and smart features available in outdoor cooking equipment, making it the top choice for serious grillers who want premium performance.
+This model delivers the most advanced temperature control and smart features available in outdoor cooking equipment.

 See at Amazon